open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 in June.
 The latest, release v0.80.0, introduces enhancements such as adding a Skywalking parser and populating credentials for Prometheus CR scrape configs.
-Bug fixes include a fix for the upgrade mechanism and empty global scrape interval, and a new component was added for Nginx auto-instrumentation in the operator.
+Bug fixes include a fix for the upgrade mechanism and empty global scrape interval, and a new component was added for NGINX auto-instrumentation in the operator.

 0.79.0 of the Operator includes enhancements such as Prometheus metric exporter